We've been featured in:

 What Is An Accountant Data Breach?

 A data breach is a security incident in which confidential and sensitive data is compromised by an unauthorised person.
-The Data Protection Act 2018 (DPA) follows the framework outlined in the General Data Protection Regulation (GDPR) and sets out how organisations should control and process your data.
-An updated version of the DPA now sits alongside the UK GDPR as the regime that says how data must be processed in the UK.
+The Data Protection Act 2018 (DPA) follows the framework outlined in the UK General Data Protection Regulation (GDPR) and sets out how organisations should control and process your data.

 Article 4 of the UK GDPR defines personal data as information that may be used to identify a natural person.
 This can either be information that is used to identify you on its own or when combined with other information.